Children’s Tax Exempt Plan

 The above graph is provided for information purposes.
 Past performance should not be seen as a reliable indicator of future results.
 The value of holdings within the fund can fall as well as rise, and you could get back less than you have paid into the plan.
 As the fund holds overseas assets, the Sterling value of these assets may rise and fall due to exchange rate fluctuations.

-Investing responsibly in the POIS Flexible Growth Fund
+Investing in the POIS Flexible Growth Fund

+The Children’s Tax Exempt Plan invests in the POIS Flexible Growth Fund.
 This is an actively managed fund with the aim of achieving long-term growth, while spreading risk across a wide range of investments.
 It invests mainly in shares, both UK and overseas, along with fixed interest investments such as Government gilts and property.
+Please see how we manage our unit-linked funds.

 The money you invest buys units or shares in a fund and the units have a daily value which can be used to work out the current overall value of your plan.

 To work out the value of your plan simply take the number of units your plan currently holds and multiply this number by the current Unit Price for that plan.
+For more information about the POIS Flexible Growth Fund please see the about our funds information.

 Added value for your child – Member Benefits